humanity-cash/local-currency-contracts/docs/Controller.md

 ### `constructor(address _cUSDToken, address _cUBIAuthToken, address _factory, address _custodian)` (public)

-Used to initialize a new UBIController contract
+Used to initialize a new Controller contract